sigrun-may/synthetic-biomedical-data-course/README.md

 ## License

-The teaching materials in this repository (notebooks, text, and images) are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+Unless otherwise noted, all contents of this repository (Jupyter notebooks, text, figures, and example code) are licensed under the
+[Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-You are free to:
-- **Share** — copy and redistribute the material in any medium or format.
-- **Adapt** — remix, transform, and build upon the material for any purpose.

-Under the following terms:
-- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.

 The materials are provided **“as is”**, **without any warranties** or guarantees of correctness or fitness for a particular purpose.
 The authors and institutions assume **no liability** for any use of the content.